k3tan172/ubuntu-node-box/SOFTWARE.md

 The second line allows you to access http://localhost:3002 through any computer on your network.
 You can reach it through your internal IP address.
 My internal IP address is http://192.168.1.49:3002 for example.

 Now all you need to do is run ```btc-rpc-explorer``` and you should be good to go.
 Note that btc-rpc-explorer won’t work unless you have bitcoind running.
-If you getting it running through the terminal, the problem is that it’ll hog up the terminal which you can’t close without shutting down btc-rpc-explorer.
+If you are running this command through the terminal, the problem is that it’ll hog up the terminal which you can’t close without shutting down btc-rpc-explorer.

-That’s where the Ubuntu service manager comes to our rescue, again.
+That’s where the Ubuntu service manager comes to our rescue again to run it on startup.
 Let's get into it.

 #### [Run on startup]